 We are North America's leading provider of the cleanest fuel for the transportation market, based on the number of stations operated and the amount of gasoline gallon equivalents ("GGEs") of RNG and conventional natural gas delivered.
 Through our sales of RNG, which is derived from biogenic methane produced by the breakdown of organic waste, we help thousands of vehicles, from airport shuttles to city buses to waste and heavy-duty trucks, to reduce their amount of climate-harming greenhouse gas, while also reducing criteria pollutants such as Oxides of Nitrogen, or NOx.
 RNG is delivered as compressed natural gas ("CNG") and liquefied natural gas ("LNG").
 Our sales of RNG have increased dramatically, from 13.0 million GGEs in 2013 (the year we introduced RNG to the vehicle fuel market) to 167.0 million GGEs in 2021.
-The Company's sales of RNG have grown from 12% of our vehicle fuel sales in 2021.
+The Company's sales of RNG have grown from 12% of our vehicle fuel sales in 2013 to 78% of our vehicle fuel sales in 2021.
 We believe that during 2021 we provided 58% and 47% of the RNG used for transportation fuel in California and the United States, respectively.
-Our business uniquely benefits from the U.S. federal, state and local government credits generated by selling RNG as a vehicle fuel tanks.
+Our business uniquely benefits from the U.S. federal, state and local government credits generated by selling RNG as a vehicle fuel (collectively, "Environmental Credits"), which are generated by the party that dispenses RNG into vehicle fuel tanks.
 We believe we have access to more dispensers than any other market participant.